MartinGrosse/venus.dbus-go-e-controller-smartmeter/README.md

 it means that the service is still running or another service is using that bus name.

-If the script seems running start `dbus-spy`, you should see `com.victronenergy.grid.mymeter                                                                      go-e controller Smart Meter`
+If the script seems running start `dbus-spy`, you should see:

+`com.victronenergy.grid.mymeter                         go-e controller Smart Meter`

 Use arrow key to go down and hit Enter.